deeporiginbio/deeporigin-client/docs/how-to/data-hub/create.md

     )
     ```

 ## Database columns

 !!! warning "Work in progress"
-    There is limited support for creating database columns from the python client and CLI at this time.
-Not all features are supported yet.
+    Currently, this package has limited support for creating database columns.
+We plan to expand the capabilities of this package.

-Create a new database column in an existing database using:
+To create a new database column in an existing database, run:

 === "CLI"

     ```bash
     deeporigin data new column \